 - Cortisone injections (in extreme cases)

-While our goal is always to avoid surgery, there are rare times when the initial treatment plan does not provide adequate relief and this option may be considered.
+While our goal is always to avoid surgery, there are rare times when the treatment options are exhausted without adequate relief.
+At this time a person may have this option to consider.

 If that applies to you, Dr. Leibovitz will help you understand your options.
 He is highly skilled in foot surgeries and you can rest assured knowing your feet are in good hands.
 You will also be given detailed instructions so your recovery is as fast and effective as possible.